How to Install Jupyter Notebook on Ubuntu 24.04/22.04/20.04

 sudo systemctl daemon-reload

-This command informs systemd that a new service file has been added or an existing one has been modified.
+This command informs the systemd that a new service file has been added or an existing one has been modified.

 Enable and Start the Service